 Prostitution is a serious offense in Maryland, and if you have been charged with committing or soliciting prostitution, a Prince George’s County prostitution lawyer can help.
 Facing prostitution charges can be extremely frustrating, regardless of the circumstances that led to your arrest, and it’s normal to feel angry or offended that you have to deal with such accusations.

-Prostitution Charges in Maryland
+Prostitution Charges in PG County

 In Maryland, prostitution charges encompass both offering prostitution services, and “assignation,” or scheduling an appointment to partake of prostitution services.
 The charges also apply to anyone accused of operating a so-called “house of prostitution,” or allowing their property to be used for prostitution services.